Merge Sort Algorithm in Data Structure

 • Combine: Merge the two sorted halves to produce the final sorted array.

-• Merge Sort in C
+Merge Sort C Program

 #include <stdio.h>